one-data-cookie/one-data-cookie.github.io/pages/projects.md

 In November 2021, I was invited by [Czechitas](https://www.czechitas.cz/en) to deliver a [talk on data storytelling](https://youtu.be/YoCbP-f_fEc) (using [this presentation](https://docs.google.com/presentation/d/1t72l01QatWym27fqkII6Lg6IbxugsUWD65huO-EgNYQ/edit?usp=sharing)) for their Data Academy in Brno.

 ## Data projects at Czechitas
-During autumns 2021 and 2020, I mentored pairs of emerging data analysts and supported them in their final projects for [Czechitas'](https://www.czechitas.cz/en) Data Academy in Brno .
+During autumns 2021 and 2020, I mentored pairs of emerging data analysts and supported them in their final projects for Brno Data Academy at [Czechitas](https://www.czechitas.cz/en).
 In 2021, [Renáta](https://www.linkedin.com/in/renata-turonova/) and Daniela had a look into the topic of [cybercrime](https://public.tableau.com/views/DAPROJEKTJakbezpenojevkyberprostoru/Dashboard1?:language=en-GB&:display_count=n&:origin=viz_share_link).
 In 2020, [Adéla](https://www.linkedin.com/in/adela-procha/) and [Elena](https://www.linkedin.com/in/elena-gorokhova/) chose to explore [Brno's participatory budget](https://public.tableau.com/views/PaRo-grafy1/NavigationDB?:language=en-GB&:display_count=n&:origin=viz_share_link).

 ## Standardisation of geo data at JIC